ansible/awx/docs/docsite/rst/administration/ent_auth.rst

 3. The **SAML Assertion Consume Service (ACS) URL** and **SAML Service Provider Metadata URL** fields are pre-populated and are non-editable.
 Contact the Identity Provider administrator and provide the information contained in these fields.

-4. Click **Edit** and set the **SAML Service Provider Entity ID** to be the same as the **Base URL of the controller host** field that can be found in the Miscellaneous System settings screen by clicking **Settings** from the left navigation bar.
-Through the API, it can be viewed in the ``/api/v2/settings/system``, under the ``CONTROLLER_BASE_URL`` variable.
-The Entity ID can be set to any one of the individual controller cluster nodes, but it is good practice to set it to the URL of the Service Provider.
+4. Click **Edit** and set the **SAML Service Provider Entity ID** to be the same as the **Base URL of the service** field that can be found in the Miscellaneous System settings screen by clicking **Settings** from the left navigation bar.
+Through the API, it can be viewed in the ``/api/v2/settings/system``, under the ``TOWER_URL_BASE`` variable.
+The Entity ID can be set to any one of the individual AWX cluster nodes, but it is good practice to set it to the URL of the Service Provider.
 Ensure that the Base URL matches the FQDN of the load balancer (if used).

 .. note::

     The Base URL is different for each node in a cluster.
-Commonly, a load balancer will sit in front of many controller cluster nodes to provide a single entry point, the controller Cluster FQDN.
-The SAML Service Provider must be able establish an outbound connection and route to the controller Cluster Node or the controller Cluster FQDN set in the SAML Service Provider Entity ID.
+Commonly, a load balancer will sit in front of many AWX cluster nodes to provide a single entry point, the AWX Cluster FQDN.
+The SAML Service Provider must be able establish an outbound connection and route to the AWX Cluster Node or the AWX Cluster FQDN set in the SAML Service Provider Entity ID.

-In this example, the Service Provider is the controller cluster, and therefore, the ID is set to the controller Cluster FQDN.
+In this example, the Service Provider is the AWX cluster, and therefore, the ID is set to the AWX Cluster FQDN.

 .. image:: ../common/images/configure-awx-auth-saml-spentityid.png

 5. Create a server certificate for the Ansible cluster.
-Typically when an Ansible cluster is configured, the controller nodes will be configured to handle HTTP traffic only and the load balancer will be an SSL Termination Point.
-In this case, an SSL certificate is required for the load balancer, and not for the individual controller Cluster Nodes.
-SSL can either be enabled or disabled per individual controller node, but should be disabled when using an SSL terminated load balancer.
+Typically when an Ansible cluster is configured, AWX nodes will be configured to handle HTTP traffic only and the load balancer will be an SSL Termination Point.
+In this case, an SSL certificate is required for the load balancer, and not for the individual AWX Cluster Nodes.
+SSL can either be enabled or disabled per individual AWX node, but should be disabled when using an SSL terminated load balancer.
 It is recommended to use a non-expiring self signed certificate to avoid periodically updating certificates.
 This way, authentication will not fail in case someone forgets to update the certificate.

 .. note::